New Yorkers For Children

 New Yorkers For Children (NYFC) is a not-for-profit organization which helps people who have aged out of the foster care system.
 Founded in 1996 by Nicholas Scoppetta in Manhattan, New York, the organization focuses on the academic success of foster children.
 NYFC's goal is to help all the youths in the foster care system to succeed academically and with equal opportunity in the workforce.
-With their partner Administration for Children's Services (ACS), NYFC is able to provide school supplies, access to academic counselling, job opportunities, access to schools, as well as financial support to keep them in school.
+With their partner Administration for Children's Services (ACS), NYFC is able to provide school supplies, access to academic counselling, job opportunities, and access to schools, as well as financial support to keep them in school.

 Since its founding, New Yorkers For Children has raised and donated over $55M to its programs and scholarships with its partnership with ACS.

 Background

 Nicholas Scoppetta founded NYFC after he was recruited by New York Mayor Rudolph W. Giuliani to run the newly formed children service agency.
-Scopetta was credited for facilitating the re-formulation of the system which resulted in improved training, management, pay, and accountability.
-He was also successful in getting more children adopted out of the system, reducing case loads, as well as hiring more employees.
-With these achievements, Scoppetta formed NYFC and was the President of Board of Directors until his retirement in 2013 where he was replaced by Eric Brettschneider.
-Brettschneider started working in the child welfare and social services in 1967 and has worked in various specializations of that sector ever since.
-With his experience, he has pledged to "continue the tradition Nick (Scoppetta) established - empowering the child welfare community".
+Scopetta was successful in getting more children adopted out of the system, reducing caseloads, as well as hiring more employees.
+With these achievements, Scoppetta formed NYFC and was the President of Board of Directors until his retirement in 2013, when he was replaced by Eric Brettschneider.